Latest News

 COAL CRUX

-These factors, when taken together, point out a fundamental mismatch in policy ambitions and economic reality.
+These factors, when taken together, point out a fundamental mismatch in policy ambition and economic reality.

-The government can intervene to slow the decline of coal, but cannot change the structural forces which have made it less attractive than other alternatives.
+Government intervention can slow down coal's decline on the margins but it cannot change the structural forces which have made it less attractive than alternatives.

 Subsidies instead risk prolonging the life of an aging infrastructure and encouraging expensive new projects that have uncertain returns.
 They also support export strategies which are unlikely to be sustained over time.